According to the World Bank (WB), the value of Tanzania’s GDP at current prices reached USD 75.5 billion in 2022.

 Similarly, according to the IMF, the real GDP growth of Tanzania in 2022 was +4.7%.

-Tanzania’s annual GDP growth rate averaged 7% over the past 5 years, making it one of the 20 fastest growing economies in the world and beating the Sub-Saharan Africa average GDP growth rate of 4.4% during the same period.
+Tanzania’s annual GDP growth rate of 2022 beat that of Sub-Saharan Africa with an average GDP growth rate of +4.2% during the same period.

 However, the GDP growth rate of Tanzania has been slowing down in recent years, from a peak of +7.9% in 2011.

 The GDP per capita rose by 1.4% in 2022 and the international poverty rate dropped marginally by 0.3% points.